Purpose

 How We Evaluate Tools

 Want the full methodology?
-See our Evaluation Methodology page for detailed scoring criteria, confidence multipliers, release cadence, and data sources.
+See our Evaluation Methodology page for detailed scoring criteria, Signal Level definitions, release cadence, and data sources.

 Understanding Scores